 On the other hand, some people claim that shrimp is unhealthy due to its high cholesterol content.
 However, research shows this may not be the case for most people, as only a quarter of the population is sensitive to dietary cholesterol.
 For the rest, dietary cholesterol may only have a small impact on blood cholesterol.
 This is because most of the cholesterol in your blood is produced by your liver, and when you eat foods high in cholesterol, your liver produces less.
 What’s more, shrimp contains several nutrients that may actually boost health, such as omega-3 fatty acids and astaxanthin antioxidants.

-This Is What Wild Looks Like!
+This Is What Healthy Looks Like!

 One study found that adults who ate 300 grams of shrimp daily increased their “good” HDL cholesterol levels by 12% and decreased their triglycerides by 13%.
 Both of these are important factors in reducing the risk of heart disease.
 Another study found that 356 women who consumed shellfish, including shrimp, on a regular basis had significantly lower triglycerides and blood pressure levels compared to those who did not include shellfish in their diets.
 Research has also shown that people who consume shrimp regularly do not have a higher risk of heart disease compared to those who do not eat it.